accordproject/concerto/contrib-notes/coding-guidelines.md

 When you start working on new issue, please do the following:

-- Use the [mailing list](https://lists.hyperledger.org/mailman/listinfo/hyperledger-composer) to notify the community that you are planning to start _feature_ work and notify that the design has been placed in the GitHub issue
+- Use [slack](https://accord-project-slack-signup.herokuapp.com) to notify the community that you are planning to start _feature_ work and notify that the design has been placed in the GitHub issue
   - this is to ensure that there is a persistent record of what is happening
-- Say hello, on the composer-dev channel on RocketChat
 - At noteable points please join the weekly community call to share what you have done.

 ### Good Coding Practices Using ESLint